 9. Offer options

 What are you waiting for?
-Grab my FREE freelance proposal template and start using it to land gigs!
-I based it off of my experience creating freelance writing proposals for my potential clients.
-But it can be adapted to any freelance niche: graphic design, social media marketing, editing, translation, and more.
+Scroll up and grab my FREE freelance proposal template and start using it to land gigs!
+I based it on my experience creating freelance writing proposals for my potential clients.
+But it can be adapted to any freelance business niche: web design, social media marketing, editing, translation, marketing and more.